 Our initial MGuardTM products incorporated a stainless steel stent.
-We are in the process of replacing this stainless steel platform with a more advanced cobalt-chromium based platform, which we refer to as MGuard PrimeTM.
+We replaced this stainless steel platform with a more advanced cobalt-chromium based platform, which we refer to as MGuard PrimeTM.
 We believe the new platform will be superior because cobalt-chromium stents are generally known in the industry to provide better deliverability and possibly even a reduction in major adverse cardiac events.
-We believe we can use and leverage the MGuardTM clinical trial results to market MGuard PrimeTM.
-MGuardTM refers to both our initial products and MGuard PrimeTM, as applicable.
+In particular, according to Jabara, et. al. ("A Third Generation Ultra-thin Strut Cobalt Chromium Stent: Histopathological Evaluation in Porcine Coronary Arteries," EuroIntervention, November 2009), due to its greater density, cobalt-chromium enables the construction of stents that have both thinner struts and similar radial strength as stainless steel, with its thicker struts.
+In turn, Jabara, et. al. found that the reduced thickness of the struts provides more flexibility and lower crossing profiles, thereby reducing the inflammatory response and neointimal thickening, potentially lowering restenosis and target vessel revascularization rates.